SelfCareMap

 Beyond physical recovery, float tanks provide powerful mental health benefits:

 Many people find that regular floating helps them process emotions, gain mental clarity, and build resilience against everyday stressors.
+By stepping away from the digital noise of smartphones and computers, you give your brain the necessary space to reset.

 Pricing and Planning Your Visit